thinkmoney logo

 Where is cheapest for a Christmas pudding?

 Aldi is cheapest for a Christmas pudding.
-You can get a 400g Christmas pudding for just £1.99 or buy two for £3.98 if everyone in your household is a fan.
+You can get a 400g Christmas pudding for just £1.99 or buy two for £3.98 if all of your guests want a bit of pud.

 Where to get the cheapest Christmas dinner in 2025